• view artists Artists

 • view profile

-Jane Rosen has the unique ability to evoke both enigma and precision with her work.
-Her chosen subjects–animals wild and tame–are used as vehicles to explore their instincts and natural intelligence.
+Jane Rosen possesses a unique ability to evoke both enigma and precision in her work.
+Her chosen subjects–animals, wild and tame–are used as vehicles to explore their instincts and natural intelligence.
 For Rosen, understanding animal nature is a key to understanding human nature.
 She is fascinated with cultures such as the Eskimos, Native Americans, and Egyptians.
 Rosen excels across several different mediums including sculpture, painting, and drawing, and traces of all three can be found in each artwork; upon close observation a sculpture has been painted or a drawing has had several layers of wax sculpted onto its surface.

-Rosen was born in New York City where she grew up and began her career as an artist.
+Rosen was born in New York City, where she grew up and began her career as an artist.
 Despite finding early success in galleries and a prestigious teaching position in the city, Rosen found herself captivated by the accessibility of nature on a visit to the West Coast.
-She eventually relocated permanently to San Gregorio, California, where she keeps her studio and resides on a horse ranch frequently visited by the birds you see in her work.
+She eventually relocated permanently to San Gregorio, California, where she kept her home and studio on a horse ranch frequently visited by the birds you see in her work.

 • Naoko Morisawa